m-dadej/MarSwitching.jl/README.md

 MarSwitching.jl is a package for estimating Markov switching dynamic models (also called regime switching) in Julia.

-Contact: Mateusz Dadej, m.dadej at unibs.it
+Author: Mateusz Dadej, m.dadej at unibs.it

 ## Installation